benhoff/blog/content/qt-interface-design.rst

 I'd recommend tabbed document interfaces for anything more complicated than a single page.

-Qt comes has a custom class to handle creating tabbed interfaces. ``QTabWidget`` and the ``QTabWidget.addWidget`` functionality are good spots to start.
+Qt has a custom class to handle creating tabbed interfaces. ``QTabWidget`` and the ``QTabWidget.addWidget`` functionality are good spots to start.
 You can also make your own custom one looking at ``QTabBar``.
 I'll typically label the tabs logically and try to jam the most interesting/useful information in the left-most tabs (following the left to right reading pattern).

 I think the biggest con that I can think of off the top of my head for a Tabbed design is the inability to change to a single document interface to refer to a previous tab.
 Web browsers got rid of this limitation by allowing you to pull a tab into a new window.
 While I believe this can be done with Qt, it would take a large amount of coding to accomplish.